gargargar/udphp/readme.md

     udphp-client 95a14e53-57a4-4bd8-be04-ac310ba6e0ee garsoftware.com:7867 -2 -p 31820

-**95a14e53-57a4-4bd8-be04-ac310ba6e0ee** is your unique uuid. **garsoftware.com:7867** address of signaling udphp-server. **-p 51820** is port you want to bind to (can be different on each side), in most cases this port already used by some application (it's not a problem, udphp-client can simulateonesly use port with other application).
+**95a14e53-57a4-4bd8-be04-ac310ba6e0ee** is your unique uuid. **garsoftware.com:7867** address of signaling udphp-server. **-p 51820** is port you want to bind to (can be different on each side), in most cases this port already used by some application (it's not a problem, udphp-client can simultaneously use port with other application).

 You see results like this on each computer (with different IP/ports):